NFL Rumors: Jared Cook Could Still Be A Target For The Patriots After Rob Gronkowski Announces Retirement

 The New England Patriots just lost a Hall of Fame tight end with Rob Gronkowski retiring, but they may get a second chance at the top free agent tight end of this offseason.

-Gronkowski ended weeks of speculation and announced his retirement from the NFL on Sunday, bringing to end a brilliant but injury-shortened career.
-There had been speculating dating back to last year that Gronkowski was considering retirement as he struggled to fully recover from a series of major injuries, and the Patriots may have already been on the lookout for his replacement.
+Gronkowski ended weeks of speculation and announced his retirement from the NFL on Sunday, bringing an end to a brilliant, but injury-shortened career.
+There had been speculation dating back to last year that Gronkowski was considering retirement as he struggled to fully recover from a series of major injuries, and the Patriots may have already been on the lookout for his replacement.

 As Pro Football Talk reported, the Patriots had been in heavy pursuit of former Raiders tight end Jared Cook before he ultimately chose to sign with the New Orleans Saints.
 The 31-year-old Cook is coming off his best season in the NFL, catching 68 passes for 896 yards and six touchdowns in an otherwise stagnant Raiders offense.